Climate-based cabbage planting guide for Miles City, Montana

 When this crop disappoints in Miles City, the issue is usually management rather than climate fit.
 Timing, consistency, and harvest decisions matter more than season length.

 In Miles City, the local season usually gives cabbage plenty of breathing room when planting happens around April 17.
-Local gardens do not all warm and cool at the same pace.
 For a better local margin, gardeners usually do best in south-facing walls, sheltered gardens, raised beds, and sunnier urban lots.
 Cooler spots like low spots, exposed sites, and shadier yards often make timing tighter.
 For cabbage, the best local sites often help the crop get moving earlier and make timing a little more forgiving.

 For a broader local overview, see the Miles City planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.